yanniSkawronski/food-atlas-test-renovate/API.md

 ### Update a country

 ```
-PUT /countries/{id}
+PATCH /countries/{id}
 ```

 #### Request

-The request path must contain the id of the country we want to update
+The request path must contain the id of the country we want to update.
+The request body must contain a JSON with the following fields :
+- `name` : the name of the country
+- `recipesIds` : the ids of the recipes

 #### Response